Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 0x500|0x600
 gEfiMyTokenSpaceGuid.PcdFlashRegionBaseAddress | gEfiMyTokenSpaceGuid.PcdFlashRegionSize
 ```
-This way the build system will automatically override these PCD with our values.
+This way the build system will automatically override the PCDs with the provided values.
 Off course these PCDs `gEfiMyTokenSpaceGuid.PcdFlashRegionBaseAddress` and `gEfiMyTokenSpaceGuid.PcdFlashRegionSize` must be defined in the DEC file.
 They can be of types `PcdsFixedAtBuild` or `PcdsPatchableInModule`, but not dynamic!

 Another thing that we would want to add to our region definition is a region type: